Connect with us

 The first thing that we need to do is pick our first installation spot, Sun Tzu’s work may be the best guide for doing this, but again basically we are looking for a place off the beaten path, and there are many natural clearings where edge material and small stuff can be chopped up easily with a machete, the ground turned or not, and no clearing of larger plants.

 I covered earlier that to move with some livestock one can be quickly established into this.
 That to be nomadic is a plus.
 The Kuna Yala tribe here in Panama was the only in the region, that was never conquered and they have some of the most preserved heritage and culture.
-There were not nomadic to start but became nomadic for centuries to survive until finally negotiating themselves the territory of the San Blas Islands in Panama, some of the most beautiful Caribbean Islands – and the vibe there is great!
+They were not nomadic to start but became nomadic for centuries to survive until finally negotiating the territory of the San Blas Islands in Panama, some of the most beautiful Caribbean Islands – and the vibe there is great!

 If there is some rock we could break that up or use it as it comes, and if there is some larger stick we can use them as whole pieces or burn them for soil ash, we can also start powerful bio-char type processes.
 The options can be very optimized and are very dynamic in terms of direction.